usnistgov/FederalProfile-8259A/_8259-Catalog/logical.md

   - Ability to apply least privilege settings within the device (i.e., to ensure that the processes operate at privilege levels no higher than necessary to accomplish required functions).
   - Ability to limit access to privileged device settings that are used to establish and administer authorization requirements.
   - Ability for authorized users to access privileged settings.
-  - Ability to establish least privilege IoT device settings to establish time/date/etc. when privileged roles, accounts, etc. should expire.
 - Ability to support organization-defined actions for the IoT device.
-  - Ability to create organization-defined accounts that support privileged roles with assignment expirations.
+  - Ability to create organization-defined accounts that support privileged roles with automated expiration conditions.
   - Ability to establish organization-defined user actions for accessing the IoT device and/or device interface.
   - Ability to enable automation and reporting of account management activities.
     - Ability to assign access to IoT device audit controls to specific roles or organization-defined personnel.